samblenny/txtseq/README.md

    `array.array('L')`.
 The most significant 16 bits have a timestamp (units of MIDI pulses per quarter note).
 The low 16 bits have MIDI status and data bytes.
 This allows for adding note events one voice at a time without worrying about out-of-order events.
-My plan is to do an in-place sort at the end to merge all the events from different voices into one list ordered by ascending timestamps (similar to an SMF format 0 file).
+I sort the array at the end to merge all the events from different voices into one list ordered by ascending timestamps (similar to an SMF format 0 file).

 ## Music Notation Grammar and Syntax